Mitochondrial Potential Assay

-- Easy discrimination between polarized (healthy) cells, depolarized (apoptotic) cells and
+- Easily distinguish polarized (healthy) cells, depolarized (apoptotic) cells and necrotic/late-stage apoptotic cells

-- Acquisition and analysis in a simple step
+- Acquisition and analysis in one simple step

 - Standardized results – even with different users